Lion (Stephen Lynch album): "Tennessee"

 When Lynch started writing the tune, the song was going to be about Michigan.
 "It's just Tennessee is easier to rhyme, (A).
 And (B), it was in the news at the time I started writing the song for a lot of really weird, backwards ideas that were coming out of Tennessee," he told interviewer John Liberty.
 Lynch said that, on stage, the song has "been one of the highlights".

-Reviewer Zaino wrote that "Tennessee" is "a predictable broadside against meth-cooking hillbillies..."
-Ziegler called the song "beautiful, but offensive" and added, "it's also where Jaye is from.
+The Ultimate Guitar site reviewer wrote, "This excerpt from 'Tennessee' is a perfect example of Lynch's comedy, "The birth place of Aretha queen of soul, BB King and Al Gore, I'm not saying it's a sh-t hole, But they don't live there anymore."
+Reviewer Nick Zaino wrote that "Tennessee" is "a predictable broadside against meth-cooking hillbillies."
+Grant Ziegler called the song "beautiful, but offensive" and added, "it's also where Jaye is from.
 Jaye, who looks and sounds way too innocent to be on this tour, was a good sport about the song and the constant ribbing from the band."